ibm-cloud-docs/natural-language-understanding/customizing.md

 {: #targeted-sentiment-for-custom-entities}

 For English only, you can get sentiment scores for each custom model entity that is detected by the service by setting the `sentiment: true` option in the entities object.
 No other languages support targeted sentiment for custom model entities.

+## Usage restrictions for custom models
+{: #usage-restrictions-for-custom-models}

+The maximum number of models that can be trained via the {{site.data.keyword.nlushort}} customization API in parallel is 3.